Rover-Yu/skbtrace-userland/docs/using/events.rst

 TCP
 ============

-   All of the following events are based on the events of the connection, therefore need to use -S option filtration.
+        Default, all of the following events are connection based events, therefore you need to use -S option filtration.

 tcp_congestion
 ---------------